stivizi/gotomain/alpha_site/clubs.md

 # Equip Your Child with Essential AI Skills

-The Kids AI Club provides children with practical AI knowledge for future success.
+The teens AI Club provides children with practical AI knowledge for future success.
 We teach the tools and techniques used in business today, plus some that will be used in the future.

 Give your child a competitive advantage.
 Join a club focused on hands-on learning and real-world application.
 Club activities include group lessons, build sessions, private coaching, and exclusive access to members, students, and alumni.